Close Banner

 Guests will find plenty of accommodations along the coast to suit every budget.
 There are pricier options in La Jolla and Coronado.
 These are two of the most spectacular areas near San Diego.
 You just might find that paying a little more for these locations is worth it.

-Where to stay in San Diego
+Where to stay in San Diego - la jolla cove

 La Jolla is home to the famed PGA Championship Torrey Pines Golf Course and the Torrey Pines State Reserve.
-The town features a number of standout hotels and resorts.
+The town features several standout hotels and resorts.
 That includes the AAA Five Diamond Award-winning Lodge at Torrey Pines that overlooks the course.
 The downtown area, with its upscale boutiques, shops and restaurants, is a good place to explore.
 La Jolla Cove and La Jolla Shores are both great destinations for families because of their calm waters.

 Looking for more affordable options within San Diego?
-The Embassy Suites (as low as $216 a night) is located on the waterfront.
+The Embassy Suites (as low as $261 a night) is located on the waterfront.
 We love the spacious rooms and free breakfast.
 Where to Stay in San Diego - Hotel del Coronado

 Consistently named one of the top beaches in the country, Coronado makes an ideal location for lodging, if you can afford to pay a little more.
-This peninsula across the San Diego Bay boasts three major resorts.
-This includes the Victorian-era Hotel del Coronado (as low as $440 a night).
+This peninsula across San Diego Bay boasts three major resorts.
+This includes the Victorian-era Hotel del Coronado (as low as $491 a night).
 It boasts 28 acres of oceanfront property and sumptuous décor.

 If you want to get away from the hustle and bustle, head up the coast.
 You can find many great beach towns as you travel north by train or car.
 You can enjoy great views, relaxing beaches, surf spots, shopping and dining.
 Heading north, Del Mar, Carlsbad and Oceanside are frogtastic destinations.
 You can explore pockets of casual beach towns nestled between them.
 Just north of La Jolla, Del Mar (literally Spanish for “of the sea”) has dining and shopping.
 It's home to the Del Mar racetrack and the San Diego County Fair.

-Del Mar has some pricier hotels, but you can find affordable family lodging at the Homewood Suites (as low as $177 a night).
-This all-suite hotel comes with complimentary transportation within 5 miles, fully equipped kitchens (including full-size refrigerators) and complimentary hot breakfast.
+Del Mar has some pricier hotels, but you can find affordable family lodging at the Homewood Suites (as low as $233 a night).
+This all-suite hotel comes with complimentary transportation within 5 miles, fully equipped kitchens (including full-size refrigerators) and a complimentary hot breakfast.
 Plus you can get free dinner and drinks Monday through Thursday!
 It offers free self-parking.
 Some suites can sleep up to six guests.
-The Best Western Premier Hotel Del Mar Inn (as low as $158 a night) is a relaxed boutique hotel in Del Mar just steps from the sand and surf.
+The Best Western Premier Hotel Del Mar Inn (as low as $204 a night) is a relaxed boutique hotel in Del Mar just steps from the sand and surf.

 Where to Stay in San Diego - Red Strawberries in Green FieldCarlsbad in north San Diego County draws families to LEGOLAND, beaches, outlet malls, cute local shops and restaurants, colorful street art and rainbows of flowers in the spring.
 You might even get the chance to pick your own strawberries in late winter through spring.
-The Hilton Garden Inn - Carlsbad Beach (as low as $184 a night) is our Frog Family pick in the area.
+The Hilton Garden Inn - Carlsbad Beach (as low as $284 a night) is our Frog Family pick in the area.
 Rooms include kitchens, and the Pacific Ocean is steps away.
 Plus, there's a free shuttle for quick transportation to attractions within five miles of the hotel.
-At the Cape Rey Carlsbad Beach Hilton Resort and Spa (as low as $224 a night), you can get the best of beach and theme park worlds.
+At the Cape Rey Carlsbad Beach Hilton Resort and Spa (as low as $228 a night), you can get the best of beach and theme park worlds.
 You can stay across from the beach and be just two miles from LEGOLAND.

-Where to Stay in San Diego-Kids play at beach in Oceanside
+Where to Stay in San Diego - Kids play at beach in Oceanside

 Oceanside is the furthest beach town in north San Diego County.
 It offers a harbor, pier, sandy beaches and paved paths to ride bikes or stroll along the beaches and playgrounds.
 The pet-friendly Residence Inn San Diego Oceanside is a great pick here, but know that it's a little inland from the beach and does not have a pool if that is important to you.

-Downtown
+Downtown San Diego

 Where to stay in San Diego - Gaslamp Quarter

 If Coronado is out of price range, families will find more affordable options and a lot to do in downtown San Diego.
 The prime location puts you within a few blocks of the Gaslamp Quarter.
 The 16-block historical neighborhood is also home to some of the city’s best dining, shopping and entertainment destinations.
 A few blocks west is the New Children’s Museum.
 It's also close to Seaport Village, a waterfront shopping and dining area next to San Diego Bay.
 A few blocks northeast of downtown lies Balboa Park, a 1,200-acre cultural preserve that is home to the city’s best museums, as well as the San Diego Zoo.
+SeaWorld San Diego is close by, and Sesame Place is about 16 miles away from Downtown.

-One of our nearby Frog Family favorites is the San Diego Marriott Marquis & Marina, which is centrally located near the USS Midway Museum, the Gaslamp Quarter, SeaWorld San Diego, water activities and many other attractions.
+San Diego Marriott Marquis & Marina (as low as $439 a night).
+It is centrally located near the USS Midway Museum, the Gaslamp Quarter, SeaWorld San Diego, water activities and many other attractions.

 Related: Our Best Tips on Packing for a Beach Vacation with Kids